How To Get The Best Camping or Outdoor Photographs On A Budget of $0.00 (Or double your money back.):

 So, full disclosure – We’re not going to talk about this or that cheap camera that you should buy.
 We don’t think you should.
 You can do that if you like.
 We did that.
 We got a lot of shots that we wouldn’t have otherwise, but we could have made a much better purchasing decision.
 Just be aware that you can get pretty outstanding results without spending very much money.
 None, as a matter of fact. $0.00.

 Don’t believe us?
 Allow us to prove it.
 We didn’t spend anything on any of the photographs on this page.
+(Except for the pansies in the flowerbox on the balcony.)
 Okay, we have this mirrorless camera that we’ve had for over a decade, so we just took it out and dusted it off.
 (It’s an Olympus SW1050 that needs a new battery and is well over a decade old.
 We did spend about $300.00 or so, and it’s been okay.
 Like today’s cheap cameras, you can’t set the aperture, and while the camera will set the ISO and the shutter speed for you – automatically – there are several useful modes – but you can’t always get what you want.
 (Apologies to The Rolling Stones) It also shoots video – in short bursts – which were perfectly suitable for dropping into OpenShot and editing for YouTube.
 We included a rock and roll video example at the end of the article.
 No Charge.
 “And it’s absolutely worth it, too.”
 (Apologies to Huck Finn) But a great camera will make it easier to get quality photographs.
 Those aren’t cheap.
-Sorry about the bad news.)
+Sorry about the bad news.
+Unless, of course you do your due diligence and go the second hand route.)
 The good news is that you can get awesome photos with a smartphone or whatever you have with you.
 We’ll prove it.
 Stay with us.

 Our photos shown here aren’t going to win any prizes in a contest, and a lot of ’em are mistakes that we made so that you don’t have to, but the point is we can always use what we’ve got in order to learn to get better.
 Then we can make an informed purchase and buy something great while getting exactly what we want for the kind of photographs that we like to take.
 Excellent results, and not a single dime wasted.
 It sounds like a plan to us.